pfalcon/pycopy/docs/reference/packages.rst

 1. Python modules and packages are turned into distribution package archives, and published at the Python Package Index (PyPI).
-2. `upip` package manager can be used to install a distribution package on a `MicroPython port` with networking capabilities (for example, on the Unix port).
+2. `upip` package manager can be used to install a distribution package on a `Pycopy port` with networking capabilities (for example, on the Unix port).
 3. For ports without networking capabilities, an "installation image" can be prepared on the Unix port, and transferred to a device by suitable means.
-4. For low-memory ports, the installation image can be frozen as the bytecode into MicroPython executable, thus minimizing the memory storage overheads.
+4. For low-memory ports, the installation image can be frozen as the bytecode into Pycopy executable, thus minimizing the memory storage overheads.

 The sections below describe this process in details.